recurmj/recur-standard/examples/ppo-demo/README.md

-# PPO Demo — Permissioned Pull Object (Recur Standard)
+# PPO Demo: Permissioned Pull Object (Recur Standard)

 *The minimal reproducible demo proving value can move by consent, not push.*